IBM/image-classification-using-cnn-and-keras/README.md

 ### 3.1 Prepare data

 Once the model is trained, it is ready to classify images.
 Place all images that need to be classified have to be in a folder.
 Compress the folder.
 It's named as `testdoc-external.zip` in this code pattern.
 You can supply your own set of images for classification or use the one provided in this code pattern.
+If you are using your own dataset, then update the zip file name occurrence in the notebook.

 If you are using a mac machine then compression creates some additional files which should be deleted.
 On command prompt, go to the compressed file location and run the following commands.
 Replace file name if you are using a different file name.
 ```